jtrefke/jitsi-meet-video-conference-installer/README.md

 **Hooks**

-Hooks will load a URL via HTTP GET before Jitsi is installed as well as after the installation.
-The post-install hook will also run on reboot.
+Hooks will load a URL via HTTP GET before Jitsi is installed as well as after Jitsi has been installed and configured, and at the very end after the entire installation.
+The final post-install hook will also run on reboot.
 These hooks can be useful in to dynamically update DNS records in an unmanaged environment or when managing a dynamic machine inventory.

+Alternatively, a base64 encoded executable (e.g. a script) can be provided, that will be written to disc and then executed.
+This might be useful if more customization beyond what the installer offers is required.

 **SSL**